shengyutou/FatigueDamage/README.md

 2019/11/17

 For the fatigue damage accumulation, only mean stress influence on the Sigma_D considered.
-The Haigh diagram si used for this mean stress correction.
+The Haigh diagram is used for the mean stress correction.
 ![image](https://github.com/pinginf/FatigueDamage/blob/master/Images/Haigh%20diagram.bmp)